wevoice/wesub/docs/youtube-syncing.rst

 There are a few things we can do based on our understanding of the problem.

-1. Create a dedicated celery queue for Youtube-related tasks
+*  Create a dedicated celery queue for Youtube-related tasks
-2. Assign a single worker process for the queue
+*  Create a second celery worker machine to spread all tasks over 2 IP addresses
-3. Rate limit the queue to one task execution per second (`Celery documentation on rate limiting`_)
+*  Rate limit the queue to one task execution per second (`Celery documentation on rate limiting`_)
-4. Set a ``yt:quota_exceeded`` key in Redis if we're over limit
+*  Set a ``yt:quota_exceeded`` key in Redis if we're over limit
-5. Retry task in 90 seconds if we are over limit (`Retrying example`_)
+*  Retry task in 90 seconds if we are over limit (`Retrying example`_)

+It would also help if we alterned users on whose behalf we make the API request.
+Instead of doing 5 requests as user A and then 5 requests as user B, it would be better to alternate: A1, B1, A2, B2, etc.  Looking for suggestions on how to do implement that.

 .. _Celery documentation on rate limiting: http://docs.celeryproject.org/en/latest/userguide/tasks.html#Task.rate_limit
 .. _Retrying example: http://docs.celeryproject.org/en/latest/userguide/tasks.html#retrying>